jeremy159/datamize-server/README.md

 - [x] Better representation of Net Totals
 - [x] Improved Error logs
 - [x] Better representation of Financial Resource throughout years
+- [ ] Explore building html page from the server instead of having a separate frontend application duplicating the work.
 - [ ] Oauth with YNAB
 - [ ] Saving User Preferences in the DB
 - [ ] Better handling of newly deleted elements from YNAB's API